mmarkovi3g/Quizzies/README.md

 #Quizzies app

-Important:
+<b> Important: <br>
 I am working on this project independently from internet - which means without using Google, Chat GPT, YouTube videos, and the like.
 While learning React.js through Jonas Schmedtmann's course, I have learned to use it on my own and implement it in the project.
 Most of the other projects I have on my GitHub account are primarily from courses where I followed a "watch and write" approach.
-This is my independent project for which I do not seek help on the internet but strive to be creative and design different parts of the application by breaking down problems into smaller components and challenges.
+This is my independent project for which I do not seek help on the internet but strive to be creative and design different parts of the application by breaking down problems into smaller components and challenges. </b>

 Steps in creation procces: